Are you eligible for Medicare? Try our free tool.

 Marketplace Plans

 A plan from the Health Insurance Marketplace, commonly referred to as Affordable Care Act (ACA) plans, provides private health coverage for individuals or families without employer-sponsored coverage.
 A Marketplace plan may be the right option if you need coverage for more than one year.
-These plans provide preventative services at no cost and never ask about previous or current medical conditions.
+These plans provide preventive services at no cost and never ask about previous or current medical conditions.

 The monthly cost is individualized and is based on the estimated income of all household members.
 Most households qualify for tax credits, which is a subsidy based on household size and income.
 This tax credit could reduce your monthly insurance premium for a Marketplace plan.
 There is an income number called Modified Adjusted Gross Income (MAGI) that determines the amount of premium subsidy assistance from the government.
 Learn more about tax credits here.